- Why we tokenize

 Tokens as model vocabulary

 The collection of tokens is called the vocabulary.
-The vocabulary is limited for efficiency and there are different approaches to determining how many tokens are required for a given corpus.
+The vocabulary is limited in size for efficiency and there are different approaches to determining how many tokens are required for a given corpus.
 For example, it is possible to use word level tokenization, although there are more efficient methods.
 One more efficient method that we soon discuss is Byte Pair Encoding (BPE).

 Effective tokenization is important because tokens represent the computational unit of the model and impact its speed and memory use.
 The vocabulary also ensures consistency.
 The tokenizer consistently maps text to tokens, but variations in spacing, casing, or punctuation may produce different tokenizations of the same word form.